rovaughn/platform-docs/platform/manual/cluster/reusing-a-cluster.rst

         # OR apply your migrations again:
         $ hasura migration apply

 #.
-Finally, apply the configurations, migrations and microservices of the new project to cluster.
+Finally, apply the configurations, migrations and microservices of the new project to the cluster.

    .. code-block:: bash